Asabeneh/30-Days-Of-Python/018_day_classes_and_dataclasses/018_day_classes_and_dataclasses.md

 ## Finish line

-Run the starter, pass the phase tests, complete Levels 1 and 2, and explain one edge case aloud or in writing.
+Run the starter, pass the relevant tests, complete the numbered exercises, and explain one edge case aloud or in writing.